grandeurdev/js-sdk/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/grandeur-js.svg)](https://npmjs.org/package/grandeur-js.svg)
 [![License](https://img.shields.io/npm/l/grandeur-js.svg)](https://github.com/grandeurtech/js-sdk/blob/master/package.json)

 Building a smart (IoT) product is an art.
 It is about unifying the physical world with the digital one.
 When you connect a hardware to the web, magic happens.
-But it involves development across a huge technology stack (you need to develop your hardware, your apps to monitor/control your hardware and a server backend to manage both) to make such products work in production.
+But it involves development across an immense technology stack.
+You need to develop your hardware, your apps to monitor/control your hardware and a server backend to manage both.
 Then if you are (somehow) done with the development, there comes the hardest part; you will have to scale it all as your userbase gonna grow.

 We can understand this because we have been there.

 Introducing Grandeur; A backend as a service (BaaS) platform for IoT.
 We have designed this platform so that you do not have to worry about the backend of your next big thing and you could focus on what matters the most; your hardware and apps.
 It is designed specifically to accelerate your IoT product development and push your product to market in weeks rather than in months or years.

 # JavaScript SDK
 Grandeur can resolve all the problems that you could face in building a smart (IoT) product.
-Like you can authenticate users, can store files in storage, can save data in database, host static website with builtin hosting and can subscribe to events from hardware and app to do realtime communication with the cloud platform.
+Like you can authenticate users, manage devices, can store files in storage, can save data in database, host static website with builtin hosting.
 All it requires the integration of our platform in your technology stack.

 By this time you would be like okay, we got it why Grandeur is building this platform and yeah it is super great and super useful.
 But how we can integrate it into our apps?
 So here is the answer.
 We have built this amazing JavaScript SDK to make the integration process of Grandeur in web apps a lot simpler.
 So now all you have to do is to follow the [get started](#get-started) guidelines to quickly start building your solution.